 The burden of injury on our province, our health care system, and our citizens is staggering.
 Consider the following:

-The PIPP recognizes that the injury picture changes across the life span.
-Age and developmental stage influences injury risks and therefore best practices in injury prevention.
-Click below to find out more about injury and injury prevention for each life stage.
+The injury picture changes across the life span, age and developmental stage influences injury risks and therefore best practices in injury prevention.